Munaiz123/terraform-aws-starter/README.md

 `ssh -i "my_key_pair" ec2-user@<your-ec2-ip-address>`

 Once you see something like this: `ubuntu@ip-xx-x-x-xx:~$` then you know you've succesfully connected to your EC2 instance.

-You can also use Cloud 9 to connect to your EC2 instance.**NOTE: Connecting to your EC is not nessary.** I waited till now to tell you because if you still need to use the ssh command above to connect to the database using a database client tool like pgAdmin.
-More on that under the RDS section below.
+You can also use Cloud 9 to connect to your EC2 instance.

+### 3. RDS-PostgreSQL (terraform/rds.tf)

+The aws_db_instance.default creates a managed database server using Amazon's Relational Database Service (RDS) with 20 GB of storage.

+The database runs PostgreSQL version 15.3, a modern, powerful SQL database system, on a small instance (db.t4g.micro), suitable for low to moderate workloads.

+The `aws_db_subnet_group.main_vpc_subnet_group` is essentially a grouping of private zones in your cloud space where a database can securely reside.
+It uses the private subnet defined in the VPC section above.
+This means the database will sit in a secure area not directly accessible from the internet.
+This setup enhances security by isolating the database from public access.

+The database is ready for setup with a username, `test_main_dbuser`, but you’ll need to add a password for secure access.

+The easiest way to access your database is to download a database client tool like pgAdmin.

+### 4. API Gateway (terraform/apigateway.tf)

+`main_lambda_api` is the gateway for your Lambda function, enabling it to be triggered via HTTP requests (GET, POST, etc).
+The API defines a public GET method at the API's root path, allowing anyone to access it without authentication.

+`main_lambda_integration` connects the GET method to your Lambda function and `apigw_lambda_permission` grants the API Gateway permission to invoke your Lambda function.
+These two combined allows your front end to interact with your backend.

+The API is then deployed with the GET method in a dev stage, making it available for use.

+### 5. Lambda (terraform/lambda.tf)

+A serverless function called `main-lambda` is set up to run Node.js code stored in S3, with permissions to execute and log activities.
+CloudWatch captures and stores the Lambda function's logs for two weeks.

+You'll notice in the `/src` folder that there is the index.js file.
+This is the entry point into your backend.
+All front end requests will travel from the API gateway and hit the index.js file first.
+This is where you can start coding your backend code.